7 min read

 Ideal sustainability means a dozen people are working full-time to produce a best-in class product based entirely on open standards.

 Leaf on the other hand is already a wholly commons-owned product.
-It’s currently being developed by a single lead developer (Zicklag) in collaboration with several advisors and the source code is licensed as ‘permissive open source’, so the code already belongs equally to everyone.
+It’s currently being developed by a single lead developer (Zicklag) in collaboration with several peer advisors and the source code is licensed as ‘permissive open source’, so the code already belongs equally to everyone.

 Most of the projects in the extended Muni network are licensed either permissively or copyleft, but some of them (like Weird) also experiment with source-available licensing along the lines of Fair Source practices.